 While both programs remain available you can apply for a RISE program grant and a Show Starter Loan.4 A combination of a program grant and Show Starter Loan cannot make up more than 50 per cent of the total budget of an activity or \$5 million, whichever is lesser.
-If you intend to apply for, or have received, a Show Starter Loan, you will need to consider the Loan's eligibility criteria and conditions in the context of your program grant application.
+If you have received, a Show Starter Loan, you will need to consider the Loan's eligibility criteria and conditions in the context of your program grant application.